Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

 \subsection{Selecting resonant stars}

-No clear signatures of resonances are visible in angle space when considering \emph{all} stars at once in either the simulation or the \emph{Gaia} data, if no pre-selection on orbits is performed.
-Three aspects contribute to this: (i) Non-resonant circulating orbits (for which the $\Omega_i$ are not multiples of each other) `pollute' the whole $(\theta_R,\theta_\phi)$ plane by definition in Equation \eqref{eq:angle_def}. (ii) Stars at different bar resonances live at different $L_z$ and radius, but can populate overlapping regions in angle space, as illustrated in Figure \ref{fig:example_trapped_orbits}. (iii) If, in addition, the MW had a weak bar, much less stars are on trapped orbits at the resonances, making the signal of the characteristic angle signature---as the one in Figure \ref{fig:OLR_resonant_stars}---even weaker.
+No clear signal of resonances is visible in angle space when considering \emph{all} stars at once in either the simulation or the \emph{Gaia} data, if no pre-selection on orbits is performed.
+Two aspects contribute to this: (i) Stars at different bar resonances live at different $L_z$ and radius, but can populate overlapping regions in angle space (Figure \ref{fig:example_trapped_orbits}) (ii) Non-resonant circulating orbits smoothly `pollute' the whole $(\theta_\phi,\theta_R)$ plane, decreasing the contrast of the resonant signal.

-The studies by \citet{2019MNRAS.484.3154S} and \citet{2019MNRAS.490.1026H} show that \emph{Gaia} DR2's angle space for the Solar neighbourhood $d < 200~\text{pc}$ exhibits strong sub-structure.\footnote{The reason that the angle plane for $d < 200~\text{pc}$ has a lot of substructure is the following: The in-plane phase space $(R\sim R_\odot,\phi\sim \phi_\odot,v_R,v_\phi)$ is here essentially two-dimensional.
+The studies by \citet{2019MNRAS.484.3154S} and \citet{2019MNRAS.490.1026H} show that \emph{Gaia} DR2's angle space for the Solar neighbourhood $d < 200~\text{pc}$ exhibits strong sub-structure.\footnote{The reason that the angle plane for $d < 200~\text{pc}$ has a lot of substructure is the following: The in-plane phase space $(R\sim R_0,\phi\sim \phi_0,v_R,v_\phi)$ is here essentially 2D.
 Studying $(v_R,v_\phi)$ isolates the orbit structure therefore very cleanly.
-For this small volume, any two-dimensional projection of the same phase-space, e.g. to $(L_z,J_R)$ or $(\theta_R,\theta_\phi)$, reveals therefore the same overdensities.
-This can be well seen in figs. 2-3 by \citet{2019MNRAS.490.1026H}.
-For larger volumes beyond the immediate Solar neighbourhood, 4D action-angle space can reveal information more cleanly than position-velocity space.} The angle plane for all stars out to $d = 3~\text{kpc}$ is much more feature-less because of the above mentioned reasons.
+For this small volume, any 2D projection of the same phase-space, e.g. to $(L_z,J_R)$ or $(\theta_\phi,\theta_R)$, reveals the same overdensities.
+This can be well seen in figs. 2-3 by \citet{2019MNRAS.490.1026H}.} The angle plane for all stars out to $d = 3~\text{kpc}$ is featureless because of the above mentioned reasons.
 A sub-selection on orbits is therefore crucial to isolate and reveal resonant signatures in angle space.
 The action plane $(L_z,J_R)$ will help with this, because---as is very well-known---resonant stars create global ridges in action space (see, e.g., \citealt{2002MNRAS.336..785S,2012ApJ...751...44S,2018MNRAS.474.2706B}).